Miraly/bamazon/README.md

 This means updating the SQL database to reflect the remaining quantity.
 Once the update goes through, show the customer the total cost of their purchase.
-If this activity took you between 8-10 hours, then you've put enough time into this assignment.
-Feel free to stop here -- unless you want to take on the next challenge.

 #2: Manager View